Our Verdict

 Comfort

-One of the biggest tradeoffs when shopping for a lower-cost kayak is its outfitting.
-Seating systems, foot and thigh braces, and other extra features are usually stripped down.
+One of the biggest tradeoffs when shopping for a lower-cost kayak is its outfitting — or comfort-focused features.
+Seating systems, foot and thigh braces, and other extra outfitting features are usually stripped down.
 When comparing the Aruba 10 to another, more expensive sit-in model, it's evident that you get what you pay for.
 It's not terrible, but your posture, comfort, and performance will suffer.

 The Sun Dolphin line offers little in the way of padding on their seats.
 You sit in a cupped plastic seat that is made from the same plastic as the boat.
 It's just raised up a bit off the cockpit in case you take on water.
 The only support and adjustability you get is a thin, padded back strap.
-The foot peg braces seem to be sturdy enough, but one of the downfalls of this design is having to reach in and under the cockpit to the bottom of your feet to move the levers.
+The foot peg braces seem to be sturdy enough, but one of the downfalls of this design is having to reach in and under the deck plate and into the cockpit, all the way to the bottom of your feet, to move the levers.
 This can be a cumbersome and difficult process, especially for larger paddlers.
 It may knock you off balance.

-There is light, thin padding provided in the cockpit to brace your knees and thighs.
+Light, thin padding is provided in the cockpit to brace your knees and thighs.
 There is no additional outfitting to make it more comfortable.
 The Sun Dolphin includes a simple water bottle holder, bungee cord paddle holder, and carrying handle on the bow and stern for transport.

 Construction Quality